-The Tigard campus facilities consist of 20,646 square-feet.
-It contains lecture classrooms, clinical laboratories and computer labs.
-Everest Institute, the facility it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
+The school, the facilities they occupy and the equipment used complies with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.

 The learning resource center is designed to support the programs offered at the campus.
-Students and faculty have access to a wide variety of resources such as books, periodicals, audio-visual materials and digital resources to support its curriculum.
-The learning resource center is conveniently open to meet class schedules.
-For access to the learning resource center, please see the Education team.
+Students and faculty have access to a wide variety of resources such as books, periodicals, computers and on-line resources to support its curriculum.
+The learning resource center is staffed with trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.

-ACCREDITATIONS, APPROVALS AND MEMBERSHIPS
+ACCREDITATION, APPROVALS AND MEMBERSHIPS